Canon 100D vs 5D

 Feature comparison: Canon 100D vs 5D

 Apart from body and sensor, cameras can and do differ across a range of features.
 The 100D and the 5D are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 5D offers a wider field of view (96%) than the one in the 100D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the 5D has a higher magnification (0.71x vs 0.54x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 100D and Canon 5D along with similar information for a selection of comparators.

 One difference between the cameras concerns the presence of an on-board flash.
 The 100D has one, while the 5D does not.
 While the built-in flash of the 100D is not very powerful, it can at times be useful as a fill-in light.